The Potsdam Agreement

 3. The USA had tested an atomic bomb successfully

-There were also changes that took place during the Potsdam Conference.
+Some changes took place during the Potsdam Conference.

 Without Churchill's presence, the conference was dominated by rivalry and Truman and Stalin's suspicion of each other.